Skip to content

 Back up for a moment to those vows I mentioned.

-They probably sounded like just another part of a meticulously planned day.
+They probably sound like just another part of a meticulously planned day.
 In fact, they were pretty easy to say, even with phrases like for richer or poorer, in sickness and in health, and as long as we both shall live.
 Neither my then-fiance nor I balked when we came to that part.
 Like most weddings, ours had a happy ending.

 It’s easy to say “yes” to something, not so easy to follow through.